khloesmaster/Traffic-counter-in-Java/README.md

-# Traffic counter in Java
+# Traffic counter written in Java using OpenCV API